MYLE-01/battery_replacement/README.md

 ![battery](https://github.com/MYLE-01/battery_replacement/blob/master/img/battery_level.PNG)

+## How it works
+This script creates a sensor that work out weather you are on/off for today with a heap of attribute

+Requires `python_script:` to be enabled in you configuration

+## my logic
 so as I know the date I replace the battery ( 01/07/2020 ) dd/mm/yy   Dimmer Switch Battery Level

 so my logic is